 The water quality information presented in the tables are from the most recent round of testing done in accordance with the regulations.
-All data shown was collected during 2011 unless otherwise noted in the tables.
 The Harvard Water Department tests for over 100 contaminants on a regularly scheduled program developed by DEP.
 The following list represents contaminants found in detectable amounts.
 All other contaminants were not detected in our sampling.

-Date Collected 90 th Percentile Action Level MCLG # of Sites Sampled # of Sites above AL Possible Source of Contamination Lead 9/23/10 .002 mg/l .015 mg/l .015 mg/l 10 0 Corrosion of household plumbing systems Copper 9/23/10 .063 mg/l 1.3 mg/l 1.3 mg/l 10 0 Corrosion of household plumbing systems
+Date Collected 90 th Percentile Action Level MCLG # of Sites Sampled # of Sites above AL Possible Source of Contamination Lead (ppb) 9/23/10 4 150 0 10 0 Corrosion of household plumbing systems Copper (ppb) 9/23/10 10 1.300 0 10 0 Corrosion of household plumbing systems